Methods and technologies / Characterization and measurements | Research Center for Electronic and Optical Materials

 YAMASHITA, Yoshiyuki

 Photoelectron holography.
 Left: reconstructed atomic image.
-Right: crystal models of Si-doped κ-Ga2O3.
-The analysis identifies the 5-fold Pentahedral site as the stable dopant position among 3 candidate sites.
+Right: crystal models of Si-doped κ-Ga2O3, identifying the 5-fold Pentahedral site as the stable dopant position.

 We will introduce state analysis and composition analysis at this center.